-A graduate student who has been a victim of sexual harassment or bullying is encouraged to consult the Director of Graduate Studies, the department Chair, the advisor, or other campus resources to discuss options for resolution.
-A victim of sexual harassment or bullying has the option to seek informal resolution or to file a sexual harassment complaint.
+A graduate student who has been a victim of bullying is encouraged to consult the Director of Graduate Studies, the department Chair, the advisor, or other campus resources to discuss options for resolution.
+A victim of bullying has the option to seek informal resolution or to file complaint.
 It may be helpful to seek support from a trusted colleague.
 The University recommends that graduate students be aware of their interest in keeping the matter as confidential as possible.
-Someone who has experienced sexual harassment or bullying should keep notes of what happened, when, where, and who was present.
+Someone who has experienced bullying should keep notes of what happened, when, where, and who was present.
 One should retain copies of any correspondence.
 One should consider informing the individual(s) involved that the conduct is unwelcome and that it is expected to stop.

 For more information, see:

-A graduate student who has been a victim of sexual assault first should ensure that they are in a safe place.
-A victim of sexual assault is encouraged to find someone they trust to talk to about what has happened.
-A victim of sexual assault is not required to report the assault to anyone but they may choose to call campus or local police.
+A graduate student who has been a victim of sexual harassment or sexual violence first should ensure that they are in a safe place.
+Anyone who has experienced sexual harassment or sexual violence is encouraged to find someone they trust to talk to about what has happened; there are confidential resources available on campus linked below.
+A victim of sexual harassment or sexual violence is not required to report the assault to anyone but they may choose to call campus or local police.

 Reporting Misconduct and Crime

-Sexual assault: Faculty, staff, teaching assistants, and others who work directly with students at UW-Madison are required by law to report first-hand knowledge or disclosures of sexual assault to university officials, specifically the Office for Equity & Diversity or the Division of Student Life.
+Sexual assault: All faculty, staff, teaching assistants, and others employed by UW-Madison are required by law to report first-hand knowledge or disclosures of sexual assault to university officials, specifically to the Title IX Coordinator.
 This effort is not the same as filing a criminal report.
 Disclosing the victim’s name is not required as part of this report.
 See:

 Child abuse: UW-Madison employees are required to immediately report child abuse or neglect to Child Protective Services (CPS) or law enforcement if, in the course of employment, the employee observes an incident or threat of child abuse or neglect, or learns of an incident or threat of child abuse or neglect, and the employee has reasonable cause to believe that child abuse or neglect has occurred or will occur.
 Volunteers working for UW-Madison sponsored programs or activities are also expected to report suspected abuse or neglect.
 See: